China reports 10,000 new virus cases, capital closes parks

 Lockdowns in Guangzhou and elsewhere were due to end by Sunday, but authorities have repeatedly extended such restrictions with no explanation.

-Chinese leaders promised Thursday to respond to public frustration over its severe “zero-COVID” strategy that has confined millions to their homes and severely disrupted the economy.
+Chinese leaders had promised Thursday to respond to public frustration over its severe “zero-COVID” strategy that has confined millions to their homes and severely disrupted the economy.

-No details were offered other than a promise to release “stranded people” who have been in quarantine or blocked for weeks from leaving cities where there are cases.
+The government said Friday it was reducing the amount of time incoming passengers would be required to undergo quarantine.
+The U.S. Embassy this week renewed its advisement for citizens to avoid travel to and within China unless absolutely necessary.

+Incoming passengers will only be quarantined for five days, rather than the previous seven, at a designated location, followed by three days of isolation at their place of residence, according to a notice from the State Council, China’s Cabinet.

 “Zero-COVID” has kept China’s infection rate relatively low but weighs on the economy and has disrupted life by shutting schools, factories and shops, or sealing neighborhoods without warning.
 With the new surge in cases, a growing number of areas are shutting down businesses and imposing curbs on movement.
 In order to enter office buildings, shopping malls and other public places, people are required to show a negative result from a virus test taken as often as once a day.